Best accessories for the Dell XPS 13 Plus: Docks, monitors, and more

 It's tough to keep your devices looking sharp all the time, but a screen cleaning kit like this can greatly help.
 This unit includes a large bottle that should last you a long time, plus a big microfiber cloth.
 You should be able to use this for just about any kind of electronic device, but always be cautious when using it.

 That’s a whole lot of accessories you can get for the Dell XPS 13 Plus.
-If you’re interested in the laptop itself, you’ll have to wait a little longer before you can buy it, but we’ll have a link below once it’s available.
-In the meantime, you can check out the best Dell laptops that are available right now.
+If you’re interested in the laptop itself, you can buy it below.
+Otherwise, you can check out the best Dell laptops that are available right now.